Yevgeny Kolesnikov: Murders

 The pair committed their first theft on the night of 12 to 13 December 2006, followed by several others in quick succession, mostly finding food, household appliances and money.
 On 27 December, Kolesnikov and Chekotina entered an apartment with the intent to rob it, but accidentally came across the 90-year-old homeowner in the hallway.
 Unwilling to leave a witness to their crimes, Kolesnikov took a screwdriver and stabbed her, while Chekotina grabbed a rag, threw it on the woman's face and set it on fire.
 They then stole 1,000 rubles and set the apartment on fire to cover up their tracks.
 While the victim was found still alive and taken to the hospital, she subsequently succumbed to her injuries.

 The second murder occurred on 2 January 2007, with the victim being a veteran of the Great Patriotic War whom Kolesnikov stabbed to death with a knife.
 After killing the man, the duo stole his pension, amounting to 25,000 rubles, before they got into a taxi and left the area.

 On 8 January, Kolesnikov and Chekotina broke into another apartment, with the former stabbing to death the elderly woman living there with a knife.
 They then robbed the premises and set the apartment on fire.
 On 13 January, Kolesnikov helped an elderly woman to transfer money to her mobile operator and was invited over to her house for some soup and tea, but was later caught attempting to steal 150 rubles from the pocket of her raincoat.
 Realizing that he was a thief, the woman began to scream, causing him to punch her repeatedly until she fell down and allowed him to escape.
 The victim was dead days later, with the autopsy confirming that she had died of a heart attack brought on by the assault.

-On 25 January, he entered into another apartment by himself and killed the woman with an axe, before stealing 200 rubles and an electric kettle.
+On 25 January, he entered another apartment by himself and killed the woman with an axe, before stealing 200 rubles and an electric kettle.

 The final killings occurred on 27 January, when Kolesnikov and Chekotina broke into an apartment occupied by a disabled elderly couple (81-year-old wife and 82-year-old husband, respectively), which Kolesnikov stabbed to death with a knife.
 After killing them, the pair stole a single hair clipper before fleeing.